forestgrape/coronavirus/economics.md

 ### Current Problem
 Providing capital services is associated with work:
-* risk and credibility checking
+* Risk and credibility checking
-* check & advise & improve business plan
+* Check & advise & improve business plan
-* accompanying the capital e.g. check if interest rates are paid regularly
+* Accompanying the capital e.g. check if interest rates are paid, adherence to business plan

 The work is per credit and not per amount of credit.
-Therefor handing out small credits is often not lucrative for financial institutions.
+Therefore handing out small credits is often not lucrative for financial institutions.

 ### Goals
 #### Design Goals